kylln20/WRO_FE_2023-24/README.md

 For our sensors, we only use one camera to navigate both challenges.
 This was chosen over using LIDAR or adding ultrasonic sensors, as this helps to keep our power consumption as low as possible, keep our car and software design as simple as possible, and avoid more possible failure points.

 We use a `SainSmart Wide-Angle Camera`, which carries pixel data to the Raspberry Pi via a Camera Serial Interface (CSI) cable.
 We chose a CSI camera over a USB camera due to its low latency, high performance, low power consumption, and smaller size.
-The CSI camera has the drawback of not being plug-and-play, instead requiring a driver to be downloaded to use it, but the benefits outweighed the cost.
-Its fish-eye lens enables it to have a field of vision angle of 160 degrees, which allows us to detect more of the game field- whether that be the signal pillars, the coloured lines on the mat, or the walls- both at the front and to the sides of the car.
-The greater amount of information allows the program to more accurately plan the car's movements.
+Unlike a USB camera, the CSI camera has the drawback of not being hot-swappable, but overall, the benefits outweigh the cost.
+The 'SainSmart Camera' also has a fish-eye lens which enables it to have a field of vision angle of 160 degrees, which allows us to detect more of the game field- whether that be the signal pillars, the coloured lines on the mat, or the walls- both at the front and to the sides of the car.
+The greater quantity of information allows the program to more accurately plan the car's movements.

 Based on said pixel data, we can identify objects based on their size and colour.
 From such information, our program will calculate the desired speed and turning angle which it will send through the HAT to the DC and servo motors respectively with pulse-width modulation (PWM) signals.

 The camera uses a 5 MP OV5647 Sensor, which is adequate to detect basic colours for our needs, but has its limitations in different lighting conditions and distinguishing between similar colours

-For the Canadian National WRO Future Engineers competition, the camera's sensitivity to different lighting conditions made it difficult to have consistently running code that was unaffected by the environment and the direction the car was travelling.
-Improvements we considered were changing the camera settings or attaching a lamp to the car so that we could ensure consistent lighting.
-However, a solution was instead found by processing the colours using a different system (detailed in the Software section).
+For the Canadian National WRO Future Engineers competition, the camera's sensitivity to different lighting conditions made it difficult to consistently run code unaffected by the environment and direction.
+Improvements we considered were changing the camera settings or attaching a lamp to the car to ensure consistent lighting.
+However, a solution was found by processing the colours using a different system (detailed in the Software section).

 #### Improvements
 Although this system is sufficient for our needs, object detection can be further improved by using a camera with a higher-quality sensor such as the [Raspberry Pi HQ Camera M12](https://www.pishop.ca/product/raspberry-pi-hq-camera-m12/), which performs better in different lighting and can easily distinguish between colours.
 An improvement to the camera would help maintain consistency in the programs to an even higher degree.